EspressoSystems/jellyfish/README.md

 Instead, please follow the instruction below to "benchmark" our implementation:

 1. Clone the repository
+2. Switch to the `zprize_submission` branch
-2. `cd jellyfish/distributed/`
+3. `cd jellyfish/distributed/`
-3. Edit TOML files in `config/` to match your environment
+4. Edit TOML files in `config/` to match your environment
-4. On each server that acts as the worker, run `cargo run --release --bin worker -- $i`, where `$i` is the index of the worker (starting from 0).
+5. On each server that acts as the worker, run `cargo run --release --bin worker -- $i`, where `$i` is the index of the worker (starting from 0).
 Worker 4 should run on the 120 GB server.
-5. Generate parameters: `cargo run --release --bin keygen_dispatcher`
+6. Generate parameters: `cargo run --release --bin keygen_dispatcher`
-6. Run the "benchmark": `cargo run --release --bin prove_dispatcher`
+7. Run the "benchmark": `cargo run --release --bin prove_dispatcher`
     * `prove_dispatcher` actually runs the proof generation process and verifies the proof for 10 times and reports the time taken for each run.

 For `TREE_HEIGHT = 21` and `NUM_MEMBERSHIP_PROOFS = 65536` (about 2^28 constraints), the proof generation takes about 48 minutes on the provided servers.